 Where lawful and necessary we will share appropriate, relevant and proportionate personal data with the following:

-- health or social care providers, education services, local council and voluntary/third sector organisations who are directly involved in your care.
+- health care providers, education services, local council and voluntary/third sector organisations who are directly involved in your care.

 - organisations that we have contracted or have been contracted by to provide a service.
 We will only ever share your data if we are satisfied that our partners or suppliers have sufficient measures in place to protect your data in the same way that we do.

 - auditors and regulatory bodies such as the Care Quality Commission.

 - none departmental Government bodies, for example, NHS Digital

 We are also required by law to report certain information to the appropriate authorities.
 Occasions when we must pass on information include:

 - where we encounter infectious diseases which may endanger the safety of others, such as meningitis or measles

 - where a formal court order has been issued

 - when the Police request information as part of a criminal investigation